Bejoy Nicephorus D'Cruze: Bishop of Khulna

 On 19 February 2005, Pope John Paul II appointed him the third bishop of Khulna in southwest Bangladesh.
 He received his episcopal consecration on 6 May in front of the cathedral of St. Joseph in Khulna from Michael Atul D'Rozario, Bishop emeritus Khulna, with co-consecrators Michael Rozario, Archbishop of Dhaka, and Archbishop Paul Tschang In-Nam, apostolic nuncio to Bangladesh.
 He said the diocese was well established, with 61 schools and four hospitals, but looked to the government for protection from Islamic extremists.
-The fact that the Catholics of the diocese were ethnic Bengalis removed one possible source and friction, and relations between religious group were respectful.
+The fact that the Catholics of the diocese were ethnic Bengalis removed one possible source of friction, and relations between religious group were respectful.

 He participated in the 2008 Synod of Bishops on the Word of God in the Life and Mission of the Church.
 He described the challenges of poverty and government corruption in Bangladesh and said that "the church has to live its solidarity with the poor".

 Bishop of Sylhet

 On 8 July 2011, Pope Benedict XVI erected the Diocese of Sylhet on territory taken from the Archdiocese of Dhaka and appointed him its first bishop.
 He took possession of the diocese in the Pro-Cathedral of Lokhipur, 100 km from Sylhet, on 30 September.
 He later recalled his early years in Sylhet: "I didn't even have my own home.
 I rented a room in a house that belonged to Muslims and was not allowed to celebrate the Eucharist there.
 I could only say my personal prayers there.
 But in fact I still celebrated Mass there in secret, sometimes in the company of my brother priests."
 He visited his congregations by bus while the church had no building of its own.
 He planned a church building for multiple uses and planned to make it available to other Christian denominations.
 There had been little opposition to its construction.
 He said Islamic fundamentalism played a small role in the region, though converting Muslims was prohibited and Christians, just one percent of the population, suffered from discrimination.
 He had once received a death threat without consequences.

-He also focused on defending the rights of the Khasi, ghe tribal people who make up most of the Catholic population.
+He also focused on defending the rights of the Khasi, the tribal people who make up most of the Catholic population.
 As a minority in many ways, they face discrimination and victimization by large commercial interests that destroy villages as they expand tea plantations without regard for the indigenous people's ancestral lands.

 He was treasurer of the Catholic Bishops' Conference of Bangladesh (CBCB) for several years before being elected its general secretary on 15 August 2020.
 He was also president of its Commission for Christian Unity and Interreligious Dialogue.